Thyroglobulin: Function

-Newly synthesized thyroid hormones (T3 and T4) are attached to thyroglobulin and comprise the colloid within the follicle.
-When stimulated by thyroid stimulating hormone (TSH), the colloid is endocytosed from the follicular lumen into the surrounding thyroid follicular epithelial cells.
-The colloid is subsequently cleaved by proteases to release thyroglobulin from its T3 and T4 attachments.
+Newly synthesized thyroid hormones (T3 and T4) exist as prohormonal modified tyrosine residues of thyroglobulin, which comprise the colloid within the follicle.
+When stimulated by thyroid stimulating hormone (TSH), the colloid of the follicular lumen is endocytosed into the surrounding thyroid follicular epithelial cells.
+When endosomes fuse with lysosomes in these cells, Tg is subsequently cleaved by proteases to release thyroglobulin from its T3 and T4 attachments.

-The active forms of thyroid hormone: T3 and T4, are then released into circulation where they are either unbound or attached to plasma proteins, and thyroglobulin is recycled back into the follicular lumen where it can continue to serve as a substrate for thyroid hormone synthesis.
+Because of the hydrophobic nature of T3 and T4, they are able to then diffuse across the lysosomal membrane and into the cytoplasm.
+The active forms of thyroid hormone (T3 and T4), are then released into circulation where they are either unbound or attached to plasma proteins.
+Iodine is recycled back into the follicular lumen where it can continue to serve as a substrate for thyroid hormone synthesis, while the non-modified residues of Tg reenter cellular metabolic pathways.

 Clinical significance

 Half-life and clinical elevation

 Metabolism of thyroglobulin occurs in the liver via thyroid gland recycling of the protein.
 Circulating thyroglobulin has a half-life of 65 hours.
 Following thyroidectomy, it may take many weeks before thyroglobulin levels become undetectable.
 Thyroglobulin levels may be tested regularly for a few weeks or months following the removal of the thyroid.
 After thyroglobulin levels become undetectable (following thyroidectomy), levels can be serially monitored in follow-up of patients with papillary or follicular thyroid carcinoma.

 A subsequent elevation of the thyroglobulin level is an indication of recurrence of papillary or follicular thyroid carcinoma.
 In other words, a rise in thyroglobulin levels in the blood may be a sign that thyroid cancer cells are growing and/or the cancer is spreading.
 Hence, thyroglobulin levels in the blood are mainly used as a tumor marker for certain kinds of thyroid cancer (particularly papillary or follicular thyroid cancer).
 Thyroglobulin is not produced by medullary or anaplastic thyroid carcinoma.

-Thyroglobulin levels are tested via a simple blood test.
-Tests are often ordered after thyroid cancer treatment.
+Thyroglobulin levels are tested via blood tests including immunoassays and highly-sensitive thyroglobulin (hsTg) assays.
+These tests are often ordered after thyroid cancer treatment.